The River War: Content

-In vivid style the book describes the background to the war, the relationship of the Upper Nile to Egypt, the murder of General Charles George Gordon in the siege at Khartoum, the political reaction in England, and Kitchener's elaborate preparations for the war.
+In vivid style the book describes the background to the war, the relationship of the Upper Nile to Egypt, the killing of General Charles George Gordon in the siege at Khartoum, the political reaction in England, and Kitchener's elaborate preparations for the war.
 While in the Sudan, Churchill fought in the Battle of Omdurman.
 Churchill comments at length on the mechanisation of war with use of the telegraph, railroad, and a new generation of weaponry.

 1899 unabridged, two-volume edition

 The unabridged version contains many illustrations with drawings, photogravures, and coloured maps.
 It also contains vivid narratives of personal adventures of the author, his views on British expansionism, passages of deep reflection about the requirements of a civilised government, and criticism of military and political leaders and religion.
 The first edition was reviewed by The Times, which described it as containing material sufficient for two good books and one bad one, with the bad one being the more interesting.